| |

 Mechanics”, consists of five (5) Members

-of Staff and seven (7) Postgraduate
+of Staff and several Postgraduate

 Students.
 The research